-33. Urgent Decisions
+34. Urgent Decisions using Delegation HPS4

 Where a decision needs to be taken urgently and it is not practical to convene a quorate meeting of the appropriate body (i.e. the Leadership Board, TNEC, TWSC or any other committee, sub-committee or joint committee of the Combined Authority), the Head of Paid Service, in consultation with the Chair (or in their absence a Vice Chair) of the relevant committee, the Chief Finance Officer and the Monitoring Officer has the authority to take an urgent decision (see delegation HPS4 in Part 3.6 B Delegations to Head of Paid Service).
+In such circumstances, the Head of Paid Service must report that decision to the next meeting of the appropriate decision making body which would have otherwise made that decision.